 Security UPDATE (June 2018)

-Due to several incidents in 2018 as well as the death of a park ranger and kidnapping of two British tourists in May 2018, the park is closed for the remainder of 2018 until further notice.
+Due to several incidents in 2018 as well as the death of a park ranger and kidnapping of two British tourists in May 2018, the park is closed until further notice.
 The park has publicly stated they are reviewing their security measures and will assess the crisis of militia in the region before opening the park to tourists again.

 Top Things to do in Virunga National Park